 STAGES 1 & 2

-After years of planning, in September 2015 we finally achieved Kim Mukuka’s dream of providing a place of education for orphaned and disadvantaged children in Zambia.
+After years of planning, in September 2015 Kim Mukuka’s dream of providing a place of education for orphaned and disadvantaged children in Zambia became a reality.

 Ipalo Christian Community School (ICCS) is located on two plots of vacant land on the outskirts of Chingola, a township in the Copperbelt region of Zambia.
 The School plot (2.5ha) was purchased by Zambia’s Child.
 The adjoining Agricultural plot was donated by the local Council.

 The overall Masterplan for ICCS will eventually accommodate 840 students from Kindergarten to Grade 12.